-The temporary silt fence should be installed in accordance with the SWPPP plans and Special Provisions after being reviewed by the Resident Engineer with the inspectors.
-The inspector should know the type of materials used when constructing a temporary silt fence.
+The temporary silt fence should be installed in accordance with the plans and Special Provisions after being reviewed by the Resident Engineer with the Inspectors.
+The Inspector should know the type of materials used when constructing a temporary silt fence.
 Some silt fence geotextile fabric will deteriorate when exposed to ultraviolet light.
-The standard specifications and or the manufacturer recommendations should explain requirements for storage and handling of the geotextile fabric used in the silt fence.
+The standard specifications explain requirements for storage and handling of the geotextile fabric used in the silt fence.

-Close inspection is required to ensure that construction requirements are met.
+Close inspection is required to insure that construction requirements are meet.
 The geotextile fabric at the bottom of the fence must be buried to an appropriate depth in accordance with the plans and specifications.
 The appropriate depth will keep flow from passing underneath the fence.
 The posts, wire supports, and fabric post attachments must be in accordance with the plans or special provisions.
-Any geotextile fabric that is flawed such as a hole, rip, etc. will be rejected by the inspector.
+Any geotextile fabric that is flawed such as a hole, rip, etc. will be rejected by the Inspector.

-Guidelines For Inspecting Temporary Silt Fence:
+Guidelines For Inspecting Chain Link Fence

-- Do the materials conform to the plans and specifications, and are the materials certifications available for those items requiring them? - Is the geotextile at the bottom of the fence buried to the correct depth? - Are posts spaced at the proper intervals and have the posts been driven to the proper depth? - Is the geotextile fabric fastened with the proper attachments and in the proper locations? - Is the wire support used, and placed properly? - Will the temporary silt fence be able to handle the expected stress from sediment loading? - Once installed, the silt fencing should be inspected following every rain event; no matter how small, and during the scheduled SWPPP inspections.
+- 1. Do the materials conform to the plans and specifications, and are the materials certifications available for those items requiring them? - 2.
+Is the geotextile buried at the bottom of the fence buried to the correct depth? - 3.
+Are posts spaced at the proper intervals and depths? - 4.
+Is the geotextile fabric fastened with the proper attachments in the proper locations? - 5.
+Is the wire fence support used, and placed properly? - 6.
+Will the temporary silt fence be able to handle stress from sediment loading?